girder/girder/docs/migration-guide.rst

 * The deprecated event ``'assetstore.adapter.get'`` has been removed.
 Plugins using this event to register their own assetstore implementations should instead just call the ``girder.utility.assetstore_utilities.setAssetstoreAdapter`` at load time.
+* The ``''model.upload.assetstore'`` event no longer supports passing back the target assetstore by adding it to the ``event.info`` dictionary.
+Instead, handlers of this event should use ``event.addResponse`` with the target assetstore as the response.
 * The unused ``user`` parameter of the ``updateSize`` methods in the collection, user, item, and folder models has been removed.
 * The unused ``user`` parameter of the ``isOrphan`` methods in the file, item, and folder models has been removed.

 Web client changes
 ++++++++++++++++++